 1966 – 1967

-Despite the club moving to Atlanta and changing its name to Atlanta Braves, the main logo remains the same, changing only the Indian’s skin color from red to light brown.
-Minor details such as the Iroquois and feather have also been edited.
+Despite the club’s move to Atlanta and the name change to Atlanta Braves, the main logo remains the same; only the Indian’s skin color changes from red to light brown.
+Minor details, such as the mohawk and feather, were also edited.

 1968 – 1971

-To the image of an Indian identical to the 1966 logo, the dark blue word “Braves” was added.
-The name is decorated with a thin red outline, and the drawing itself has become a little smaller to make room for the word.
+The image of the Indian, identical to the 1966 logo, has the word “Braves” added in dark blue.
+The name is outlined in a thin red line, and the drawing is reduced to make room for the word.

 1972 – 1984